williamthing/My-Python-Code/Admissions/README.md

 # Admissions

-This program will compare two different applicants taking in either their ACT or SAT score and overall GPA to determine which applicant is more competitive.
+This program will compare two different applicants using either their ACT or SAT score and overall
+GPA to determine which applicant is more competitive.